Alabama Quality Initiatives

-Blue Cross and Blue Shield of Alabama is committed to the development, implementation, administration and monitoring of programs designed to promote the delivery of quality healthcare and services.
+Blue Cross and Blue Shield of Alabama is committed to the development, implementation, administration, and monitoring of programs designed to promote the delivery of quality healthcare and services.
 As a result, Blue Cross maintains a Quality Management (QM) program to oversee compliance of quality standards mandated by regulatory and accrediting entities and corporate quality initiatives.
 Through systematically monitoring and evaluating care and service, the QM program supports corporate efforts on improving quality care delivery to members.
 Our multidimensional approach guides Blue Cross’ direction on opportunities to improve health status and outcomes.
 Areas of emphasis include member experience and satisfaction, provider performance, and internal operational processes.
 The QM program promotes a balance of system and individual accountability of all employees, delegates, and network providers for the care and service provided to our members.

 The goals of the QM Program are to:

 - Provide the structure and key processes that enable Blue Cross to carry out its commitment to ongoing improvement of care and service and improvement of the health of its members.

 - Improve the quality, appropriateness, availability, accessibility, coordination and continuity of the healthcare and service provided to members.

 - Maintain a high level of satisfaction among members, providers and customers about the services Blue Cross provides.

 - Ensure that care and service are delivered in a culturally competent manner.

 - Maintain accreditation, which assures our members, groups and providers a QM Program that adheres to national standards of excellence

 - Maintain compliance with local, state and federal regulatory requirements.